sjbylo/aba/README.md

 - Make it easier to install Operators (ImageContentSourcePolicy and CatalogSource) once OpenShift has been installed.

-- Make it easier to integrate with vSphere.
+- Make it easier to integrate with vSphere, including storage.

 - Make it easier to install the Internal registry.

+- Configure htpasswd login, add users, disable kubeadmin.

 - Specifying a different location to store Quay registry data (images).